Prince Harry Shows Up At London Marathon, Dashing Hopes That Today’s The Day Meghan Will Give Birth

 Prince Harry unexpectedly turned up at the London Marathon on Sunday, putting to rest any speculation that today is the day his wife, Meghan Markle, is going to give birth to “Baby Sussex,” as the newest Windsor is being called.

 As The Telegraph reports, the Duke of Sussex wasn’t expected at the London Marathon, considering that his wife is in the advanced stages of her pregnancy and could give birth any minute now.
-However, that he showed up, hobnobbing with the competitors and posing for pictures, instead of staying home with Meghan at Frogmore Cottage, is pretty solid evidence that she’s not giving birth any time soon, or at least, not today.
+However, he showed up, hobnobbing with the competitors and posing for pictures.
+Considering he didn’t stay home with Meghan at Frogmore Cottage, some are calling this pretty solid evidence that she’s not giving birth any time soon, or at least, not today.

-Of course, it bears noting that Meghan could very well have been in labor while the Duke visited the London Marathon instead, but such a rude move would be out-of-character for Harry, to say nothing of the exceptionally bad optics it would create for the Royal Family.
+Of course, it bears noting that Meghan could very well have been in labor while the Duke visited the London Marathon, but such a rude move would be out-of-character for Harry, to say nothing of the exceptionally bad optics it would create for the Royal Family.
 So the best conclusion to draw from Harry’s presence at the marathon is that Meghan is resting comfortably at home, not giving birth.

-That dashes hopes that today would be the big day for royal watchers eagerly awaiting the arrival of the newest member of the Windsor family.
+That dashes hope that today would be the big day for royal watchers eagerly awaiting the arrival of the newest member of the Windsor family.

 Eliud Kipchoge just ran the second-fastest marathon ever, winning the London Marathon for a record fourth time https://t.co/fhVf7iuz6i pic.twitter.com/dREYwaQUsL